 Signal Mountain Lodge is also dedicated to minimize guest and employee exposure to hazardous chemicals and cleaning products by using the least toxic materials available on the market.
 We are continuously searching for the most eco-friendly and non-toxic products on the market to protect not only our employees and guests, but also the environment.

 While staying at Signal Mountain Lodge, our guests have the opportunity to participate in many procedures that will help us with our initiatives to protect the resources of Grand Teton National Park, conserve energy and water, and reduce waste.
-By participating in our sustainable stays program, guests are pledging to make a difference and will receive a complimentary reusable water bottle or Signal Mountain Lodge playing cards with informational facts on Grand Teton National Park.
+By participating in our sustainable stays program, guests are pledging to make a difference and will receive a complimentary reusable grocery bag.
 The following is a list outlining the practices we ask of our guests participating in our sustainable stays program.